njcx/gopacket131_dpdk/SECURITY.md

-# Security Policy for `gopacket/gopacket` Module
+# Security Policy for `gopacket131_dpdk/gopacket131_dpdk` Module

 ## Supported Versions

-This section provides information about the versions of the `gopacket` module that are currently being supported with security updates.
+This section provides information about the versions of the `gopacket131_dpdk` module that are currently being supported with security updates.

 | Version | Supported          |
 | ------- | ------------------ |